caseyfee/CF_Password_generator/README.md

 ##Description

-This website was created to assist humans to create safe passwords.
-A password created in this tool will allow the individual to pick what criteria they want in their password.
-Some example password options/requirements are capitol letter(s), symbol(s), number(s), ect and it will follow the OWASP Foundation documentation.
-The tool was created using the following javascript
+This website was created to assist users in the creation of a safe password.
+This password generator will allow the individual to pick what criteria they want in their password including capitol letter(s), symbol(s), number(s), ect and it will follow the OWASP Foundation documentation.
+The tool was created using the following javascript topics:

-I also learned a lot including:

 - @CASEY ADD AS YOU LEARN
 - and so much more!